meshtastic/meshtastic/website/docs/getting-started/faq.md

 ## General

-Q: Question
+Q: What is Meshtastic?
+* Answer TBD

+Q: How can I contrinute to Meshtastic?
-* Answer
+* Answer TBD

 ## Device

 Q: Question
+* Answer TBD

+### Plugins

+Q: What are Plugins?
-* Answer
+* Answer TBD

+Q: What plugins do we have?
+* To see the list of available plugins, please go to: https://meshtastic.org/docs/software/plugins/plugins

 ## Android

-Q: Question
+Q: What versions of Android does the Meshtastic Android App require?
-* Answer
+* Answer TBD

 ## iOS

-Q: Question
+Q: What version of iOS does the Meshtastic iOS App Require?
+* Answer TBD

+Q: How do I get the Meshtastic iOS App?
-* Answer
+* Answer TBD

 ## Web Browser

-Q: Question
+Q: How can I access Meshtastic from my web browser?
+* Answer TBD

+Q: Why would I want to access Meshtastic from a web browser?
-* Answer
+* Answer TBD

 ## Commmand Line / Python

 Q: Question
-* Answer
+* Answer TBD